lupyuen/lupyuen.github.io/src/sourdough.md

 Daily routine for Sourdough Starter, assuming that we bake every other day...

--   Every Other Morning: Discard 2 ladles (2/3 cups) of Sourdough Starter.

-    Place the discard at Bread Machine, ready for baking.
+-   Before Every Feeding: Pour away most of the Sourdough Starter.
+A tiny bit of Sourdough Starter is sufficient to chomp up the flour.

 -   Feed 2 times daily:

     -   1/4 cup Superfine Wholegrain Flour [(Prima)](https://www.redmanshop.com/shop-by-category/baking-ingredients/flour/speciality-flour/000000000000103830.html)

-    -   1/8 cup Boiled Water at Room Temperature
+    -   1/4 cup Boiled Water at Room Temperature.
+Consistency should be watery, so it's easier to pour away.

-    Except for the night before baking, increase to:
+    Except for the morning of dough-making, increase to:

-    -   1/2 cup Superfine Wholegrain Flour [(Prima)](https://www.redmanshop.com/shop-by-category/baking-ingredients/flour/speciality-flour/000000000000103830.html)
+    -   3/4 cup Superfine Wholegrain Flour [(Prima)](https://www.redmanshop.com/shop-by-category/baking-ingredients/flour/speciality-flour/000000000000103830.html)

-    -   1/4 cup Boiled Water at Room Temperature
+    -   1/4 cup Boiled Water at Room Temperature.
+Consistency should be like thick oatmeal, so it will rise better.

-    After each feeding, consistency should be like thick oatmeal.
-If it's too watery, skip the water.

 -   Stir the Sourdough Starter with a chopstick (the blunt end)

--   Every Other Morning: Sourdough Starter should rise 2 cm by morning, ready for baking.
+-   Every Other Afternoon / Evening: Sourdough Starter should double in height by afternoon / evening, ready for dough-making.

     [(See pic below)](https://lupyuen.github.io/images/sourdough2.jpg)

--   Wipe clean the inside of the Sourdough Jar whenever we discard Sourdough Starter in the morning.
+-   Wipe clean the inside of the Sourdough Jar whenever we discard Sourdough Starter

--   If Sourdough Starter has exceeded 4 cups in volume, throw away half of the Sourdough Starter

 ![Wholemeal Sourdough Starter](https://lupyuen.github.io/images/sourdough2.jpg)

 # Baking the Wholemeal Sourdough

-Every other morning we bake a One-Pound Loaf of Honey & Milk Sourdough Bread.
+Every other afternoon / evening we prepare the dough for a One-Pound Loaf of Honey & Milk Sourdough Bread.
+(Baked the next morning)

 Add in this sequence to Bread Machine...